marinuspaul/untitled-video-player/README.md

 ---
 ```

-### 6. Customize player
+### 6. Customize player (optional)

-You can customize UI labels and the main title on the top of the interface by changing the properties of the files in the `content/ui` directory.
+You can customize UI labels and the main title on the top of the UI by changing the properties of the files in the `content/ui` directory.

+#### Styling

+If you want to change the general looks you can check out `src/styles/global.css` and change stuff like the accent color or typeface.

 ### 7. Run dev server to test